gShahr/Lowell-Showcase/README.md

 Folders:

-  - Amherst_187: consists of projects that were assigned to that class (In java and covered data structures)
+  - Amherst_187: consists of projects that were assigned to that class (In java and covers data structures)

     - Recently added Assignment 3, which is the set project